 - 10 Dogs tend to drool due to stomachaches

 Anxiety may cause your dog to drool in the crate

 Suppose you leave your house anything longer than 5-10 minutes by crating your canine friend.
 Have you ever seen that your dog starts to excessive drooling or panting and drool all over itself in such situations?

 If so, your dog friend may be suffering from separation anxiety.
 Give him/her some extra attention and check if he/she engaging with these activities.

 - Urinating everywhere

 - Unusual barking and whining

 If you crate a dog who shows this kind of behavior, he/she is more likely to drool all over the crate.
-Basically, this happens because your dog may not feel the crate as a “happy place”.
+Basically, this happens because your dog may not feel the crate is a “happy place”.

 In fact, your dog can understand that picking up the keys, putting on your jacket means “It’s crate time”.
-This causes to increase anxiety unless the crate isn’t a “Happy place” for your canine friend.
+This causes increase anxiety unless the crate isn’t a “Happy place” for your canine friend.

 That may lead to drool inside the crate.
 Don’t worry, I’m gonna give you possible solutions in the solution section for this.